Napier Art Deco Festival: More than 5000 tickets already sold, busiest year yet possible - NZ Herald

 Art Deco Trust festival director Greg Howie said the ticket sales were ahead of where they had been for all previous years.

-More than 5000 tickets had been sold, with 65 percent of those from out of town, he said.
+More than 5000 tickets had been sold, with 65 per cent of those from out of town, he said.

 "I think people are really looking forward to being able to go to events again, given there's been quite a number of restrictions on."